quadri-usman/to-do-list/README.md

 ## Endpoints

-- The api endpoints can be found in the todoList.rest file The website is currently being hosted on AWS with the URL: https://quadri-usman.github.io/to-do-list/index.html
+- The api endpoints can be found in the todoList.rest file
+- The home page can be viewed using the the URL: https://quadri-usman.github.io/to-do-list/index.html